-The PX market price is calculated by algorithm called EUPHEMIA (acronym of Pan-European Hybrid Electricity Market Integration Algorithm) that calculates day-ahead electricity prices across Europe, and allocates cross border transmission capacity on a day-ahead basis.
-The PX market price is based on the sale and purchase orders from market participants in all available day-ahead markets.
-The PX market price is used as a reference price for trading and clearing of most financial contracts in the Nordic countries.
+The day-ahead market price is calculated by algorithm called EUPHEMIA (acronym of Pan-European Hybrid Electricity Market Integration Algorithm) that calculates day-ahead electricity prices across Europe, and allocates cross border transmission capacity on a day-ahead basis.
+The day-ahead market price is based on the sale and purchase orders from market participants in all available day-ahead markets.
+The day-ahead market price is used as a reference price for trading and clearing of most financial contracts in the Nordic countries.